godotengine/godot-docs/community/contributing/ways_to_contribute.rst

-modifications back to the upstream project in the form of a patch (a text file describing the changes in a ready-to-apply manner) or - in the modern workflow that we use - via a so-called "pull request" (PR), i.e. a proposal to directly merge one or more git commits (patches) into the main development branch.
+modifications back to the upstream project in the form of a patch (a text file describing the changes in a ready-to-apply manner) or - in the modern workflow that we use - via a so-called "pull request" (PR), i.e. a proposal to directly merge one or more Git commits (patches) into the main development branch.

 Contributing code changes upstream has two big advantages: